jondashkyle/archive/entries/2019-03-21-simple-sites-pt2.md

 This site is deployed with [**Netlify**](https://www.netlify.com/) (frontend).
 It’s built with [**Vue**](https://vuejs.org/).
 The repositories are hosted with [**Github**](https://github.com).

-Compared to last time, this stack appears sort of normie, but reflects a focusing on a set of goals.
+Compared to the last stack, this appears sort of normie, but shares the same set of goals.
 Those being archivability, portability, and understandability.
-Perhaps we can add immediacy too, a choice based on avoiding certain types of friction, but could be blamed on impatience.
+Perhaps we can add immediacy too, a choice based on avoiding certain types of friction, and could be blamed on my own impatience.

 ### Deployment

+- Netlify, CDN abstraction
+- Dat (tooling)
+- Dat (protocol)

 ### Development